FAQ

 We offer a wide range of services to meet all types of needs.

-Of course you can also combine: for example first a few weeks with a host family and then a student apartment.
-This way you bring variety to your stay and you benefit from the advantages of both.
-If you have your own accommodation and only want to book the course, that is also possible; The prices are also listed in the price overview per destination.
+Of course, you can also combine options: for example, spend a few weeks in a host family first, followed by a student apartment.
+This way, you'll add variety to your stay and benefit from the advantages of both.
+If you have your own accommodation and only want to book the course, that's also possible; prices for this are also listed in the price overview per destination.

 • Single or double room?

-If you book a double room, you will be placed with a fellow student of the same sex and, in principle, of a different nationality.
-But you can also share it with someone you know - when you book together.
-Sometimes you can only book a double room if two people register at the same time.
-This is then stated in the price overview.
+If you book a double room, you'll be placed with a fellow student of the same gender and, in principle, of a different nationality.
+However, you can also share a room with someone you know—if you book together.
+Sometimes, you can only book a double room if two people register at the same time.
+This will be stated in the price overview.

 • What about meals?

-There are often a number of options: lodging (L) means overnight only (no meals); with half board (HP) you have the overnight stay and two meals a day (usually breakfast and a warm evening meal).
-When you book full board (VP), accommodation and all meals are included.
-You will find the options in the price overview of the location of your choice.
+There are often several options: bed and breakfast (L) means just the night (no meals); half board (HP) includes the night and two meals a day (usually breakfast and a hot dinner).
+When you book full board (FP), the night and all meals are included.
+You can find the options in the price overview for your chosen location.

 • From when to when?

-The accommodation is usually booked from the day before the start of the course, until the day after the end of the course.
-This is almost always from Sunday to Saturday; Look in the price overview for the information per location.
-Of course you can also travel on other days and book extra nights accommodation.
+Accommodation is generally booked from the day before the course starts until the day after it ends.
+This is almost always from Sunday to Saturday; see the price overview for information per location.
+Of course, you can also travel on other days and book additional nights' accommodation.

 • How far from the institute?

-The accommodations are as close as possible to the school; in large cities the distance is, of course, often somewhat greater.
-The quality of the accommodation always comes first.
+The accommodations are located as close to the school as possible; in larger cities, the distance is often somewhat greater.
+The quality of the accommodations is always paramount.
 In any case, the school is always easily accessible by public transport.

-Bed linen is usually provided at the accommodation options mentioned; In many cases you have to bring your own towels.
-These kinds of things are stated in the confirmation information that you receive from us before departure.
+The listed accommodations usually include bed linen; in many cases, you'll need to bring your own towels.
+These details are listed in the confirmation information you receive from us before departure.

 • How much pocket money do I need?